mysociety/fixmystreet/install/manual-install.md

 #### c.
 Other

-You need Perl 5.8, ImageMagick with the perl bindings, gettext, and compass.
+You need Perl 5.8, ImageMagick with the perl bindings, and gettext.
 If you're expecting a lot of traffic it's recommended that you install memcached: <http://memcached.org/>

 ### 3. Install prerequisite Perl modules